lolind-apprentice/wiki-arg-classifier/README.md

 | **policy**         |  *“WP:GNG says so.”*                    |
 | **editorial/meta** |  *“I will add sources to the article."* |
 | **other**          |  *“Off-topic, but thanks for coming.”*  |

+Thanks to our reseach mentor for guiding us in the process Jiarui!